dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 id: "introduction"
 ---

-dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into tables and views.
+dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into <Term id="table">tables</Term> and views.

 dbt does the `T` in `ELT` (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.